zhshao17/Pattern-Recognition/README.md

 This is the most high-quality course I've ever taken.

-*If you love AI, listen to Prof. Cao's course!*
+*If you love AI, join Prof. Cao's class!*

 ## Homework
 See [Homework.pdf](./Homework.pdf).